Oscaralsa/Puzzle-challenge/README.md

 To be able to run this application you must need to install Node.js 12.0.0 or newer.
 Additionally, You must specify several enviroment variables to be able to connect to your PostgreSQL database.
 (This credentials can be found in your console).
-Also the secret key to build the Json Web Token authentication
+Also the secret key to build the Json Web Token authentication for authentication.
+If you want the API to send emails after a registration, you must provide the gmail address and password, also you must to enable less secure application configuration in your gmail account.

 ```
 RDS_HOSTNAME=